jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-04.md

 light" to battle for his father; "the avenging son … who launched bolts of light."
 (Fig. 49) His spouse BA.U was also a nurse or a doctor; her epithet was "lady who the dead brings back to life."
-Illustration:
-Who launched Bolts of Light

 The ancient portraits of Ninurta showed him holding a unique weapon—no doubt the very one that could shoot "bolts of light."
 The ancient texts hailed him as a mighty hunter, a fighting god renowned for his martial abilities.

 But his greatest heroic fight was not in behalf of his father but for his own sake.
 It was a wide-ranging battle with an evil god named ZU ("wise"), and it involved no less a prize than the leadership of the gods on Earth; for Zu had illegally captured the insignia and objects Enlil had held as Chief of the Gods.

 The texts describing these events are broken at the beginning, and the story becomes legible only from the point when Zu arrives at the E-Kur, the temple of Enlil.
 He is apparently known, and of some rank, for Enlil welcomes him, "entrusting to him the guarding of the entrance to his shrine."
 But the "evil Zu" was to repay trust with betrayal, for it was "the removal of the Enlilship"—the seizing of the divine powers—that "he conceived in his heart."

 To do so, Zu had to take possession of certain objects, including the magical Tablet of Destinies.
 The wily Zu seized his opportunity when Enlil undressed and went into the pool for his daily swim, leaving his paraphernalia unattended.

 At the entrance of the sanctuary, which he had been viewing,
 Zu awaits the start of day.